Subaru Intensive Program

 are similarly usable in Intensive Program, though special considerations are required for using

 - Identical or very similar proposals should not be submitted to both Normal and Intensive Programs.

 - An oral interview may be requested to PI in the Time Allocation Committee (See section 4 below).

 - Since the PI of an accepted Intensive Program proposal should devote to it, it is not desirable that same person doubles as the PIs of Intensive program and Normal program proposals simultaneously.

-- In principle, only Japanese can be the PIs of Intensive Program proposals (i.e., either researchers of Japanese nationality or those belonging to Japanese institutes).
-Exceptionally, however, non-Japanese researchers from Gemini Community are also allowed to apply for Subaru Intensive Programs by making use of the time-exchange program through Gemini TAC.
+- In principle, only Japanese can be the PIs of Intensive Program proposals (i.e., either researchers of Japanese nationality or those belonging to Japanese institutes). though exceptions may be possible which will be described case by case.

-- The PIs of accepted Intensive Program proposals must report their observations and achievements
+- The PIs of accepted Intensive Program proposals should report their observations and achievements

 - Reports of each accepted Intensive Program must be presented at the Subaru Users' Meeting.